 A.) I have learned to trust my process.
 I used to have to know how the book ended, before I could begin writing.
 No more!
 I just start out, aiming at a dummy ending.
-I know ho the work will end long before I get there, and in a far better place.
+I know how the work will end long before I get there, and in a far better place.
 The fake target is all I need to keep the book going until I get to the real ending.
 I used to make up a non-ending for each work, but I discovered that I don’t even have to do that.
 I just recycle the same dummy ending over and over.
 It is so short I can share it with you: every book ends, “…and then they all died.”
 Easy!
 And since the book doesn’t ever actually end there, everyone’s happy, even the characters.

 I have also learned to give the work the time it needs in rewrite.
-Mulling the complete work over for a couple months really gives it the depth that it needs.
+Mulling the complete work over for a couple months and crunching it around really gives it the depth that it needs.

 5) Why writing, and not another form of artistic expression?
 Were you inspired by words to write words, or did something else demand written stories of you?

 A.) I write, because I am a reader.
 In childhood I would pump through about three books a day, after school.
 I have read through the entire contents of some school libraries, every volume excepting only the reference encyclopedias.
 I don’t read quite so much now—there is just not enough time, alas.

 6) You were blessed—or cursed—with a globetrotting family, and spent your childhood all over the world.
 In hindsight, did you enjoy it, or did you long for roots?
 Do you consciously mine cultures for the worlds you build, or is your subconscious busy without direction?